vinser/flibgo/README.md

 ---
 1. Preparing for installation

-   **flibgo** is written in GO and uses MariaDB database to store the catalog, so I recommend launching **flibgo** in Docker containers to simplify installation and setup.
+   **flibgo** is written in GO and uses MariaDB database to store the catalog, so I recommend to launch **flibgo** in Docker containers to simplify installation and setup.

    Desktop installation for Windows, MacOS and Linux is described there https://www.docker.com/products/docker-desktop